huggingface/transformers/docs/source/en/agents.md

 ### Use LangChain tools

+We love Langchain and think it has a very compelling suite of tools.
 To import a tool from LangChain, use the `from_langchain()` method.

-here is how to recreate the intro's search result using LangChain tool.
+Here is how you can use it to recreate the intro's search result using a LangChain web search tool.

 ```python
 from langchain.agents import load_tools